 - Enterprise: Complete Clean Pledge

 Space to Spread Out and Enhanced Sanitization at Orlando Hotels & Resorts

 Accommodations for every budget and style preference are open throughout Orange County — including numerous hotels and resorts in the International Drive area and close to all major theme parks.
 On top of boasting plenty of room to spread out thanks to open vistas and reduced crowds, our hotels are keeping your health and safety top of mind with robust cleanliness procedures that adhere to CDC guidelines.

-Some of the enhanced cleanliness programs include Hilton CleanStay With Lysol Protection, Hyatt’s Global Care & Cleanliness Commitment, and Marriott International’s Commitment to Clean.
+Some of the enhanced cleanliness programs include Hilton CleanStay With Lysol Protection, Hyatt’s Global Care & Cleanliness Commitment, Marriott International’s Commitment to Clean, and Rosen Hotel's Total Commitment.
 These companies and many others with similar programs can be found all over our main tourism district and throughout Orange County.
 Other standouts include: